ZhikunWu/awesome-metagenomic/README.md

 # awesome-metagenomic
-awesoem softwares, pipelines and resources for metagenomic
+awesome softwares, pipelines and resources for metagenomic